concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ## General State tips

-- If you need to use 'componentWillRecieveProps' to fit some data change into the component, consider refactoring it to read data from the redux store instead.
+- If you need to use 'componentWillReceiveProps' to fit some data change into the component, consider refactoring it to read data from the Redux store instead.
 - If the component uses state, but doesn't use any lifecycle methods, refactor it into a connected SFC.
 - If the component uses state AND lifecycle methods, refactor it to become a connected class component.